 The number of intervals are set to $n = 15, \alpha=0.006$ via grid tuning in the D-Mapper algorithm.
 The DBSCAN with a radius of $0.6$ and a minimum of samples $3$ is chosen in the clustering algorithm.
-The results are shown in Figure \ref{covid19}, and the full list is provided in the supplementary.
-The output structure represents the evolution process of these lineages.
-The loop structure represents the horizontal evolution process.
+The results are shown in Figure \ref{covid19}, and the full list is provided in the supplementary file.
+The output structure represents the evolutionary process of these lineages.
+The loop structure represents the horizontal evolutionary process.
 The lineages of the two isolated nodes may indicate significant differences from others, these lineages may warrant further investigation.
-The result of classic Mapper algorithm is also provided in the appendix.
+In addition, the result of the classic Mapper algorithm is provided in Figure \ref{covid19_C} in Appendix \ref{classic_covid19}.

 Some important lineages in these nodes are shown in Table \ref{tab4}.
-The bottom green loop nodes (node 9, 10, 12) contain many XBB variants, which form the recombination of two subvariants and cause large-scale infections worldwide \cite{VirologicalCharacteristicsSARSCoV22023}.
-Nodes 4 and 5 contain the JN.1 variant, which is currently widespread worldwide \cite{looi2023covid}.
+The bottom green loop nodes (nodes 9, 10, 12) contain many XBB variants, which form the recombination of two subvariants and cause large-scale infections worldwide \cite{VirologicalCharacteristicsSARSCoV22023}. {Nodes 4 and 5 contain the JN.1 variant, which is currently widespread worldwide \cite{looi2023covid}.
 When compared to its predecessor, BA.2.86, the JN.1 variant only has one additional mutation within its spike protein.
 Nonetheless, BA.2.86 descent while JN.1 rapidly become predominant \cite{wang2024sars}.
 The D-Mapper graph can give some insights into this phenomenon, where BA.2.86 and JN.1 are both in a loop structure (nodes 5, 6, 8), which indicates the existence of complex horizontal evolution between these two variants.
 Moreover, JN.1 variant is located in both linear (node 4) and cyclical structures (node 5), suggesting it may play a pivotal role in the evolutionary process.
 Consequently, other variants presented at these nodes (nodes 4, 5) warrant further scrutiny.
 The upper purple loop (nodes 0, 1, 2, 3) encompasses variant BA.2, which is the predecessor of BA.2.86.
 The spike protein of BA.2.86 has more than 30 mutations than BA.2 \cite{planas2024distinct}, which are reflected as significant distances on the D-Mapper graph.
-In summary, the D-Mapper algorithm offers crucial insights into the rapid and complex evolution process of viruses.
+In summary, the D-Mapper algorithm offers crucial insights into the rapid and complex evolutionary process of viruses.}